 To say I love coffee is an understatement.
 I drink it every morning and afternoon without fail.
 I prefer to make my coffee at home but occasionally I will treat myself to a Starbucks specialty drink.
-One of my favorite drinks at Starbucks is an iced americano with vanilla sweet cream cold foam on top.
+One of my favorite drinks at Starbucks is a vanilla cold brew with vanilla sweet cream cold foam on top.

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.